Home » Posts tagged 'climate emergency' (Page 2)

 Notes From Underground #4: Emergency Democracy

-It’s late in 1940, six months since the fall of France.
+Notes From Underground #4: Emergency Democracy It’s late in 1940, six months since the fall of France.
 Still a year to go before America joins the war.
 Meanwhile, Britain soldiers on alone – or so it likes to tell itself, the vastness of Empire folded conveniently into the background.
-Through the crackling of the wireless, the prime minister’s voice is unmistakable.
+Through the crackling of the wireless, […]

 Global warming was blamed for evaporating the Great Lakes, now blamed for high water levels in Chicago’s ‘climate emergency’ – Updated 2

-“What we are seeing in global warming is the evaporation of our Great Lakes.”
+Global warming was blamed for evaporating the Great Lakes, now blamed for high water levels in Chicago’s ‘climate emergency’ – Updated 2 “What we are seeing in global warming is the evaporation of our Great Lakes.”
 That was Illinois Senator Dick Durbin in 2013 when Lake Michigan was at a record low.
-You can find plenty of claims to the same effect from the time.
-Nobel Prize winner Al Gore chimed in around then, too, saying climate change was driving Great Lakes levels down by causing evaporation.
+You can find plenty of […]

 Trudeau and His North Van Climate Minister Are ‘Wrestling’ with a Massive Oilsands Decision